 Summative ELPAC Student Score Report Video – ELPAC.org

 Introduction to the Initial ELPAC for Parents Video – ELPAC.org

 PFT (Physical Fitness Test)

-This test is used to assess the physical fitness of students in grades 5, 7 and 9.
-It consists of tests in six fitness areas: Aerobic Capacity, Body Composition, Abdominal Strength & Endurance, Trunk Extensor Strength & Flexibility, Upper Body Strength & Endurance and Overall Flexibility.
-Students are scored as “within the Healthy Fitness Zone,” or “Needs Improvement – Some Risk,” or “Needs Improvement – Health Risk.”
+The Physical Fitness Test (PFT) is administered to students in grades 5, 7, and 9 and assesses six fitness areas: Aerobic Capacity, Body Composition, Abdominal Strength & Endurance, Trunk Extensor Strength & Flexibility, Upper Body Strength & Endurance, and Flexibility.
+Students are scored as “Within the Healthy Fitness Zone”, “Needs Improvement”, or “Needs Improvement – Health Risk.”
 To pass the PFT, students must have 5 of 6 fitness standards “within” the Healthy Fitness Zone.

 California High School Proficiency Examination (CHSPE)

 The California High School Proficiency Examination (CHSPE) provides an opportunity for eligible persons to demonstrate their proficiency in the basic requirements and earn the legal equivalent of a California high school diploma.
 The fee-based CHSPE is given two times each year at approximately 75 sites throughout the state.
 Current enrollment in high school is not a requirement; however, at the time the test is taken, the registrant must be either: (1) sixteen years of age; or (2) have completed one year of enrollment in grade ten; or (3) will have completed one year of enrollment in grade ten at the end of the semester during which the next exam is administered.
 Those who pass the CHSPE are awarded a Certificate of Proficiency,